Opel OHV engine

+The engine was gradually replaced from 1979 onwards by the GM Family I, but continued to be used on base specification versions of the Kadett/Astra and Corsa/Nova for much of the 1980s.

 1.0

 The first version of the engine was the 1.0 and placed in the Kadett A which was produced from 1962 to 1965.
 Displacement was 993 cc with a 72x61 mm bore and stroke.
 The Kadett A had two different versions of the engine, namely 10N (normal compression) with 40 PS and 10S (super compression) with 35 kW.

-This engine was retired in 1965 in favor of the 1.1 but was revived in 1973 as an economy option for the Kadett C. It was briefly discontinued in 1981 but revived a second time a year later for use in the Corsa A where it produced 33 kW.
+This engine was retired in 1965 in favor of the 1.1 but was revived in 1973 as an economy option for the Kadett C. It was briefly discontinued in 1981 but revived a second time a year later for the entry-level models of the Opel Corsa A/Vauxhall Nova where it produced 33 kW.
 It was also used in export market models of the Opel Kadett D.

+The engine was finally retired in the European market for the 1992 model year in the Corsa A/Nova owing to its inability to satisfy the upcoming Euro 1 emission standard which required the fitment of catalytic converters - the engine was one of very few still employing mechanical contact breaker ignition at the time of its discontinuation.